 Many businesses owners think the only way to increase sales is to find new customers.
-This is counterintuitive.
-Truth be told it is much easier to have an existing customer buy from you than convincing a new customer to convert.
+That’s simply not true.
+Truth be told, existing customers are more likely to buy from you than new customers that are still not sold on your business.

 You’re in luck… there is a solution for all of this.